JoHastie/TF_ImageClassifier_webcam_train3/README.md

 # TF_ImageClassifier_webcam_train3
 TensorFlow image classifier.
-Created as part of the Siraj Raval Machine Learning for Business course.
+Created as part of the Siraj Raval Make Money with Machine Learning course.

 This assignment is based on the TF Mobile tutorial, using the webcam the user can train the output to predict whether the webcam is seeing to be A, B or C in realtime.